 - Investigate your family history.
 How long has your family been living in the area where you live now?
 Why did they resettle there?
 Who else was living there when they arrived?
 Incorporate family stories and research from local records, maps.

 - Make a poster, video or other display on, "What is a democracy?
 What are political parties for?"

 - Explore and list careers in government.

 Future study and careers

-Every group, company, industry and country has leaders.
+As an adult, you will be eligible to vote.
 Community organizers help groups of people to work on issues that are important to them.
 Politicians run for government office, sometimes after working in business, law or another field.

 Reviewed in 2018